lnsongxf/dimeanalytics/docs/README.md

 # DIME Analytics

 This website is the home of DIME Analytics.
-You can navigate to any service we offer using the __← sidebar__.
+__← The sidebar__ has navigation links to all services we offer.

 - If you are a new hire, please visit the [Quick Start page](https://showcase.dropbox.com/s/DIME-New-Hire-Onboarding-Guide-LyXosHJuWwjZKKT74Or8K).
 - If you are an external visitor, you may be looking for our [official World Bank page](http://www.worldbank.org/en/research/dime/brief/DIME-Analytics).